shenwei356/perfect-bioinformatic-tools/README.md

 - **Supporting Conda/Pip**.
 IMO, this should be a mandatory requirement for ready-for-publication tools.
     - Automatically installing all dependencies
 - **Providing static-linked executable binary files** for multiple operating systems/platforms.
-Some tools written in C++ are difficult to compile from source, and dynamic-linked binaries often fail to run in clusters with older libraries.
+Some tools written in C++ are difficult to compile from source, and dynamic-linked binaries often fail to run in clusters with older libraries, e.g., `version `GLIBC_2.29' not found` is a common error.
 - **Compiling from source**.
 Some servers might have rare CPUs or operating systems, users have to compile from source.

 ## Documentation